maeck70/iota-iri_exporter/INSTALL.md

 Steps:
 1. `go install github.com/maeck70/iota-iri_exporter`
-2. >> binary should be built into go/bin
+2. Binary should be built into `go/bin`
 3. Make sure iota-prom-exporter is not running `systemctl stop iota-prom-exporter`
 4. Check the starter file for correct addresses and ports and start manually with `./run-exporter`
 5. Since this exposes the iota-iri prometheus info on the same port as the iota-prom-exporter, the newmetrics should be visible in Grafana
 6. Daemonize this program.
-There are more steps to do so which I wont go into.
-The script `copy-to-prometheus.sh` can be used to copt the binary to the /opt/prometheus folder and start the daemon.
+There are more steps to do so, however, I won't go into that here.
+The script `copy-to-prometheus.sh` can be used to copy the binary to the /opt/prometheus folder and start the daemon.